jessicarush/react-notes/hooks.md

 ## useState

-The `useState` hook returns a stateful value, and a function to update it.
+The [useState](https://reactjs.org/docs/hooks-reference.html#usestate) hook returns a stateful value, and a function to update it.
 See my notes in [state_with_hooks.md](state_with_hooks.md) and the React docs: [Using the State Hook](https://reactjs.org/docs/hooks-state.html).

 ## useContext

 Context provides a way to pass data through the component tree without having to pass props down manually at every level.
-See my notes in [context.md](context.md) and the [Hook API Reference](https://reactjs.org/docs/hooks-reference.html#usecontext) (React docs).
+See my notes in [context.md](context.md) and the [useContext api reference](https://reactjs.org/docs/hooks-reference.html#usecontext) (React docs).

 ## useEffect